 After you create the role, you can configure Amazon Pinpoint to automatically send events to your stream.
-For more information, see Streaming Amazon Pinpoint events to Kinesis in this guide.
+For more information, see Stream app event data through Kinesis and Firehose using Amazon Pinpoint in this guide.

 Creating the IAM role (AWS CLI)